Kinggerm/GetOrganelle/README.md

 # GetOrganelle

-This script get organelle reads by extending with input seeds.
+This pipeline assemblies organelle genome from genomic skimming data with an input reference, which should be the same organelle genome sequence but not necessarily a relate species within the focal clade.

 At first, I was trying to follow <a href='http://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12246/abstract'>Pierre-Jean G. Malé et al., 2014</a> to achieve chloroplast genome but found extractread in <a href='http://metabarcoding.org/obitools'>OBItools</a> hard to use.
 Inspired by the idea in that paper, I tried to write a script to express my understanding of getting organelle reads and practise my python programming skill.
 I didn't have any data that time and sent it to my friend Chaonan Fu to test it.
 While testing my script with her data, Chaonan contacted Dr Eric Coissac with the problem of extractread in IBOtools and found it no more maintenance.
 But nice Dr Eric Coissac suggested their another cool project <a href='http://metabarcoding.org/org-asm'>ORG.asm</a>, which has a sexy name.
 Although ORG.sam was found to be quite efficient and convenient with normal data (qualified total genomic pair-end reads) in my latter comparing tests, ORG.sam did not help my friend with her special samples (a kind of saprobe, I will put species name here when she publish her paper someday).
 However, to my surprise, my poorly written script did!
 The script filter_fq_with_probes.py found reads covering most of the plastid genome, which was subsequently checked with PCR, while many other pipelines found her no more than half of the plastid genome.